aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/02_arithmetics.md

   arithmetic expression is being evaluated (crystallographic coordinates in the reduced unit cell).

+* `x`, `y`, `z`: the x,y,z coordinates of the point where the arithmetic expression is being evaluated.
+If the system is a crystal, they are fractional coordinates (same as `xx`, `yx`, `zx`).
+If the system is a molecule, they are Cartesian coordinates referred to the molecular center and with units of angstrom (same as `xm`, `ym`, `zm`).
+This is often the most intuitive choice of coordinates.

 * `idnuc`: complete-list ID of the closest nucleus.[^struvar]

 * `nidnuc`: non-equivalent list ID of the closest nucleus.[^struvar]